Stiftung Brandenburgische Gedenkstätten Gedenkstätte Todesmarsch im Belower Wald

 News

-The open-air exhibition and the historic site in the forest can be viewed at any time during daylight hours. more
+The open-air exhibition and the historical forest encampment can be visited at any time during daylight hours.
+The office is temporarily closed. more

 all News